kasuganosoras/zerodream_parking/README.md

     -- Locale (en / zh)
     locale      = 'en',

-    -- Which framework you are using, can be 'standalone' or 'esx' framework   = 'esx',
+    -- Which framework you are using, can be 'standalone', 'esx', 'esx1.9' or 'qbcore' framework   = 'standalone',

     -- Require stop the engine before parking car? stopEngine  = true,